nqpz/petals/README.md

 First run `futhark pkg sync` once.

 Then run `make && ./petals -R -w 600 -h 600` to build and run in a window.

-Press R to reset.
+Starts with a random shape.
+Press:

+  - Left arrow and right arrow to cycle the shapes
+  - R to reset the time and the random number generator for all shapes

 ![Screenshot](screenshot.png)